Saint Petersburg Metro: Line 4 (Lakhtinsko-Pravoberezhnaya)

 Lakhtinsko-Pravoberezhnaya ("Lakhta–Right Bank") Line, initially known just as Pravoberezhnaya ("Right Bank") line, was opened in 1985.
 It is the shortest line in the system with the stations featuring a modern design.

 The line originally opened to provide access from the centre for the new residential areas in the eastern part of city, along the right bank of the Neva River.
 However, delays in the construction of the future Line 5, compelled to temporarily link the already completed northern part of the Line 5 (starting from Sadovaya) to Pravoberezhnaya Line, as they felt that it was better to have a single connected line rather than two unconnected ones.
 From that point on, the line expanded northward, as per original plans of Line 5 expansion.

-On 7 March 2009 Spasskaya station was completed, creating the city's first three-way transfer and it officially became the new terminal for Line 4.
+On 7 March 2009, Spasskaya station was completed, creating the city's first three-way transfer and it officially became the new terminal for Line 4.
 As per the original plan, all Line 4 stations north of Dostoyevskaya were absorbed into the recently opened Line 5.
+In 27th of December 2024, a west extension from Spasskaya to Gorny Institut opened with 1 new station and one intermediate under construction (Teatralnaya).

+In 2024, a station opened at Gorny Institut.

 Line 5 (Frunzensko-Primorskaya)

 Frunzensko-Primorskaya ("Frunzensky [district]–Primorsky [district]") Line connects the city's historical centre to the northwestern and southern districts.
 The line is planned to be expanded to the north.

-The line originally opened in December 2008.
+The line opened in December 2008.
 It contained only two stations until 7 March 2009, when the Line 4 (Pravoberezhnaya Line) segment between Komendantsky Prospekt and Sadovaya stations became a part of the new line.

+The Pravoberezhnaya Line was split in early 2009, and the new fifth line (Frunzensko-Primorskaya) took the northern (Primorsky) radius away from Pravoberezhnaya and opened with a new section (Frunzensky) to the south.

+Bukharestskaya and Mezhdunarodnaya of the Frunzensko-Primorskaya line, opened in December 2012.

+In 2019, 3 new stations on Line 5 (Prospekt Slavy, Dunayskaya and Shushary) opened.

 Line 6 (Krasnosel'sko-Kalininskaya)

 Krasnosel'sko-Kalininskaya ("Krasnosel'sky [district]–Kalininsky [district]") Line will go from the southwest of Saint Petersburg, through the city centre, to the northeast of the city.
-The first stage which consists of two stations is under construction and should be opened about 2024.
-These stations are Yugo-Zapadnaya (Kazakovskaya) and Putilovskaya.
+The first stage which consists of two stations, Yugo-Zapadnaya (Kazakovskaya) and Putilovskaya, is under construction and should open at the end of 2025.
+Additional stations are planned to open in 2029 and 2030.